Sanction on Harvard's foreign students strikes at the heart of the university's global allure

 “I think the bigger story is the students around the country that aren’t a Harvard student, the students that scraped by to get into a state university and are thinking: ‘Are we next?’” he said.
 "The Harvard kids are going to be OK.
 It’s more about the damage to the American education brand.
 The view of the U.S. being a less welcoming place for international students.”

 Binkley reported from Washington.
-Associated Press writers Annie Ma and Ting Fu in Washington, Jocelyn Gecker in San Francisco and Bianca Vázquez Toness in Cambridge, Massachusetts, also contributed to this report.
+Associated Press writers Annie Ma and Fu Ting in Washington, Jocelyn Gecker in San Francisco and Bianca Vázquez Toness in Cambridge, Massachusetts, and researcher Shihuan Chen in Beijing, also contributed to this report.

 The Associated Press' education coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP's standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.